 That being said, assuming your doctor gives you the all-clear to do so, CBD can be a great supplement to consume along with your other diabetes medications.

 CBD can be consumed in many different forms.
 Some of the most popular options include:

 CBD oils and capsules are both popular options, but many people enjoy the ease of applying a topical balm to experience its benefits.

 Which Option Should You Try?

-If you’re taking CBD as a preventative or supportive treatment, any of these options will work well for you.
+If you’re taking CBD as a preventative or supportive product, any of these options will work well for you.

 That being said, you may want to stay away from edibles if you’re trying to lose weight, as many contain sugar.
 It’s true that CBD won’t give you the “munchies” the way THC will.
 But, many CBD edibles are very palatable and high in calories, meaning they could cause you to gain weight if consumed in excess.
 Check the ingredients list to ensure it will fit into your current goals.

-If you’re looking for relief from neuropathy or joint pain, vaping or consuming a CBD tincture is a good option.
-These treatments allow your body to absorb the CBD faster, which means you’ll experience more rapid relief.
+If you’re looking for fast relief from daily pains, vaping or consuming a CBD tincture is a good option.
+These delivery methods allow your body to absorb the CBD faster, which means you’ll experience more rapid relief.